joesan/joesan-me/content/post/mlandai/handling-missing-data.md

 ```

 **Pros**
-Useful for indicating missingness with a specific value.
+- Useful for indicating missingness with a specific value.
-Simple to implement.
+- Simple to implement.

 **Cons**
-The choice of constant value can be arbitrary.
+- The choice of constant value can be arbitrary.
-May introduce bias if the constant value is not representative.
+- May introduce bias if the constant value is not representative.

-5. K-Nearest Neighbors (KNN) Imputation
-   KNN imputation replaces missing values by the mean (or median) of the k-nearest neighbors' values.
+5. **K-Nearest Neighbors (KNN) Imputation** - KNN imputation replaces missing values by the mean (or median) of the k-nearest neighbors' values.

 ```python
 from sklearn.impute import KNNImputer